scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 Installation and setup
 ----------------------

-Deployment of a web application for temporary use as well as for production should be as easy as possible.
+Deployment of a web application for developement or for production purposes, should be as easy as possible.
 There are a few different ways of setting up
 Yaksh: